pappasam/vim-keywordprg-commands/README.md

 # vim-keywordprg-commands

-A simple, functional Neovim/Vim "`keywordprg` command" authoring utility.
-If you have a command line program that you want to use as a `keywordprg`, this plugin will quickly make that desire a reality.
+A simple, functional Neovim/Vim [keywordprg] command authoring utility.
+If you have a command line program that you want to use as a [keywordprg], this plugin will quickly make that desire a reality.

 ## Installation